sayeemabdullah/React-Cribsheet/README.md

 ## Creating & Starting Application

-To create our first app we have to first go to our desired folder and use the below command:
+To create our app we have to first go to our desired folder and use the below command:

 ``` shell